torvalds/linux/Documentation/core-api/symbol-namespaces.rst

 are required to import the namespace.
 Otherwise the kernel will, depending on its configuration, reject loading the module or warn about a missing import.

+Additionally, it is possible to put symbols into a module namespace, strictly limiting which modules are allowed to use these symbols.

 2. How to define Symbol Namespaces
 ==================================